PanicStation.org

 Do not do these things

-• Do not try to force the bulge back in or press/massage it if it’s painful, hard, very tender, or you feel sick.
+• Do not try to force the bulge back in, press it, massage it, or keep checking it if it is painful, hard, very tender, or you feel sick.

-• Do not drive yourself if you’re vomiting, lightheaded, or the pain is ramping up.
+• Do not drive yourself if you are vomiting, lightheaded, faint, confused, or the pain is ramping up.

 What to do now

-• fever, faintness, confusion, or you feel very unwell
+• fever, faintness, confusion, or feeling very unwell

-5. Bring the essentials (2 minutes): photo ID/insurance card if available, medication list, allergies, and the time symptoms started.
-If the bulge changes color/size, note when.
+5. Bring only what is quick to grab: photo ID, insurance card if available, medication list, allergy list, and the time the bulge or pain started.

 What can wait

-• You do not need to decide the exact cause before getting care.
+• You do not need to work out the exact cause before getting care.

-• You do not need to search for home remedies, belts/trusses, or exercises right now.
+• You do not need to search for home remedies, belts, trusses, exercises, or ways to “reduce” the bulge.

 Important reassurance